MicrosoftDocs/VBA-Docs/api/Outlook.Account.md

 The purpose of the [Accounts](Outlook.Accounts.md) collection object and the **Account** object is to provide the capacity to enumerate **Account** objects in a given profile, to identify the type of **Account**, and to use a specific **Account** object to send mail.

- **Note**  Helmut Obertanner provided the following code samples.
-Helmut is a [Microsoft Most Valuable Professional](https://mvp.microsoft.com/en-us/default.aspx
+> [!NOTE]
-) with expertise in Microsoft Office development tools in Microsoft Visual Studio and Microsoft Office Outlook.
+> Helmut Obertanner provided the following code samples.
+Helmut is a [Microsoft Most Valuable Professional](https://mvp.microsoft.com/) with expertise in Microsoft Office development tools in Microsoft Visual Studio and Microsoft Office Outlook.

 ## Example